mgattozzi/mgattozzi.github.io/_posts/2016-10-01-haskell-rust.md

 ### A small digression
 While we could do this in one file we're going to use two of them.
-One containing the foreign functions from Rust and our main file that will call them from the other module.
+One containing the foreign functions imported from Rust and our main file that will call them from the other module.
 Why?
 Because there's no documentation about using foreign functions imported in one module to be used in another and it was the most frustrating things to have to deal with.
 To